SalesforceCommerceCloud/commerce-sdk-core/README.md

 ## Testing

-To run tests, execute
+To run tests, execute:
 ```bash
 npm run test
 ```
-To print the detailed test results and errors on the console, execute
+To print the detailed test results and errors on the console, execute:
 ```bash
 npm run test:debug
 ```